Safe-RL-Team/barrier_certificates_code/Readme.md

+This repository is the companion to the blog post here: https://lars-chen.github.io/rl-blog/learning-barrier-certificates/

 # -Installation-
 1. First navigate to the directory you house CRABS in.
 Create a new Anaconda environment with python 3.9 to house the project with the right versions of software.